voltflake/video-bot/README.md

-# Discord bot which replies with video to TikTok link
+# Discord bot which replies with video to TikTok or instagram link
 ### Current status: ✅ Works out of the box
 ![Bot in action](preview.gif)
 ### Features✨